CodeKommissar/The-WebDev-Blog/content/html/text.md

 <br>
-By adding comments, we can be more expressive about what we are trying to do (or explain, in this case) to ourselves in the future or to other people trying to understand our code.
+By adding comments, we can be more expressive about what we are trying to do (or explain, in this case) to ourselves in the future or to other people reading our code.
 {{% /notice %}}